Jerome3590/AWS-PGx-Analysis-Setup/emr/emr_studio/drug_feature_importance_pipeline/README.md

 ---

-### **2. Feature Importance Model**
+### **2. Initial Feature Importance Model**
 The first model is trained using the preprocessed data to determine the **initial feature importance**.
 The steps include:
-- Training a CatBoost model on the dataset.
+- Training a CatBoost model on the dataset with PySpark implementation.
-- Extracting feature importance scores for all features.
+- Extracting feature importance scores for all features with Scala Apache Spark API.

 These scores help identify which features contribute most to the predictive power of the model.